Lindstromer/docs/source/includes/_properties.md

 With this property you can add reference to another post.
 It can't handle multiple references like [relationship](#relationship)

-Since version 1.2.0 the post property by default include a blank row in the dropdown, this can be disabled by `include_blank`

 ### Settings

 Key           | Default       | Description